bobjacobsen/OlcbChecker/ChecksToAdd.md

 The following items should be added to check plans, then check scripts:

  - Add multi-PIP and multi-SNIP cases to message capacity check
- - Check that Event Protocol, EWP on bus doesn't cause crashes (regardless of whether node uses EWP or even EventProtocol)
+ - Check that Event Protocol, EWP on bus doesn't cause crashes (regardless of whether node uses EWP or even EventProtocol) - written up in Event plan 2.6, needs implementation
  - Check datagram error and overlap handling
     - Overlapping datagrams from two sources are properly handled or errored
     - Datagrams with incorrect first-middle-last are properly errored and can be followed with valid ones